The future of

 Publicly funded · exist programme · Patent pending in EU, USA & China

-88.3% of farmland in Germany is subject to tilling
+93% of farmland in Europe is subject to tilling

 Tilling is essential, but today's plows waste nearly half of all input energy through friction. aerotill solves exactly that.